RoelofRuis/termites/readme.md

 ## Module `termites_dbg`

-The debug module contains a powerful web debugger that can be hooked into a graph for inspection (and is itself a graph as well..!)
+The debug module contains a powerful web debugger that can be hooked into a graph to inspect it.

 ### Usage